rollbar/rollbar-gem/README.md

 - ```AbstractController::ActionNotFound```
 - ```ActionController::RoutingError```

 If you'd like to customize this list, modify the example code in ```config/initializers/rollbar.rb```.
 Supported levels: "critical", "error", "warning", "info", "debug", "ignore".
 Set to "ignore" to cause the exception not to be reported at all.
-For example, to ignore 404s, and treat `NoMethodError`s as critical bugs you can use the following code:
+For example, to ignore 404s and treat `NoMethodError`s as critical bugs, you can use the following code:

 ```ruby
 config.exception_level_filters.merge!({